Grasshopper Sparrow, Ammodramus savannarum

 The flat head, large bill, buffy face, and dark spot at the rear of the auriculars

-all are marks for the species, and the striping on the upper breast indicate that
+all are marks for the species; the dark striping on the upper breast and the more